Phylex/hgcroc-toa-simulator/README.rst

 convert-data
 ------------
 To convert data generated externally to the toa-simulator the ``convert-data`` subcommand can be used.
-The convert data function reads in a file that looks similar to:
+The convert data function reads in data from a file that looks similar to:

 ::